SeanAntosiak/seanantosiak.github.io/index.md

 Hi, I'm Sean.
 I'm a data scientist with an interest in using data wrangling and feature engineering to get as much out of a dataset as possible.
 The main tools I have experience with are Python, NumPy, Pandas, and scikit-learn.

-I went to Georgia College and State University to study physics where I gained a strong theoretical understanding of mathematics, specifically with linear algebra.
+I studied physics at Georgia College and State University to where I gained a strong theoretical understanding of mathematics, specifically with linear algebra.
 After graduating I decided not to pursue a career in research, so I began to study Python to become a programmer.
 This led me to find Lambda School where I decided to specialize in data science.
 At Lambda School I learned the foundations of data engineering and machine learning.
 I also worked with multiple teams of developers to implement data science models into web applications.
-I'm looking forward to joining a full-time data science team in order to learn more industry-standard technologies and solve more complex problems using data.
+I'm looking forward to learning more industry-standard technologies and solve more complex problems using data.

 Outside of data science, I am an active member of the Super Smash Brothers Melee community.
 In college, I was the president of the Smash club where I ran weekly tournaments and set up a stream to broadcast the matches online.
-Now, I spend my free time practicing, watching, and analyzing the game as well as competing in local and regional tournaments.
+Now, in my free time practicing, watching, and analyzing the game as well as competing in local and regional tournaments.

 # Projects
 ### C4ADS Arms Exporters (Remote internship)